tannerrobinaugh/Salesforce-Deployment-Generator/README.md

 ## Dependencies

-This extension depends on the [sfdx-cli](https://www.npmjs.com/package/sfdx-cli) package being installed.
+This extension depends on the [@salesforce/cli](https://www.npmjs.com/package/@salesforce/cli) package being installed.
+The older [sfdx-cli](https://www.npmjs.com/package/sfdx-cli) package can be used instead but it will eventually be deprecated.
 This extension also depends on [Git](https://git-scm.com/) being installed on your machine.

 ## Usage